 Today's tip is a great one, isn't it?
 It can be easy to focus on the negative and forget the small or big successes that do happen.
 What does the Looking After Each Other project have to say?
 The public understands that people with FASD have challenges.
-A continual focus on this creates a belief … Continue reading Day 27 of 99 Days to FASDay: Focus on the Positive; Let Your Red Shoes Rock
+A continual focus on this creates a belief … Continue reading Day 26 of 99 Days to FASDay: Focus on the Positive; Let Your Red Shoes Rock

-Continuing with the suggestions to change our language around FASD, Day 23 of 99 Days to FASDay focuses on parents and caregivers.
-I don't know about you, but I'm 50/50 on these terms.
-I've likely used one or both of the first two terms.
-I don't think I've ever used the last term.
-Have you … Continue reading Day 23 of 99 Days to FASDay: Promote Dignity
+Continuing with the suggestions to change our language around FASD, Days 23 - 25 of 99 Days to FASDay focus on how to change the conversation when we talk about alcohol, away from the shame and blame.
+I don't know about you, but I'm 50/50 on having used these terms in the past.
+I've likely … Continue reading Days 23-25: Talking About Alcohol Use and Stamping Out Stigma

 This suggestion is a real surprise to me.
-I know I've used "external brain" before in describing support required for person with FASD.
+I know I've used "external brain" before in describing the support required for a person with FASD.
 What's the thinking behind removing "external brain" from FASD language?
-The term external brain was created many years ago to give people an understanding that someone with FASD may require coaching at … Continue reading Day 22 of 99 Days to FASDay: No More External Brains Please!
+The term external brain was created many years ago to give people an understanding that someone with FASD may require … Continue reading Day 22 of 99 Days to FASDay: No More External Brains Please!